mozman/dxfgrabber/docs/index.rst

 .. attribute:: Drawing.layers

-    Contains all layer definitions in a object of type :class:`LayerTable`.
+    Contains all layer definitions in an object of type :class:`LayerTable`.

 .. attribute:: Drawing.blocks